PDmatrix/dmatrix.dev/content/blog/advent-of-code-year-2015-day-11.md

 }
 ```

-- Passwords may not contain the letters i, o, or l, as these letters can be mistaken for other characters and are therefore confusing.
+- Passwords may not contain the letters `i`, `o`, or `l`, as these letters can be mistaken for other characters and are therefore confusing.

 ```csharp
 private static bool NotContaining(string input)